-Dear Future Leaders and Entrepreneur's,
+Dear Future Students,

 Please accept my warmest welcome to Campbell Institute.
 We are living in an ever-changing world of work, facing numerous challenges every day.
 Leaders needed in this time of uncertainty must be equipped with many attributes, to name a few, they need to be adaptive to changes, can think critically and innovatively, they communicate effectively are able to look out for other colleagues.